hblasum/zotero-fs/README.md

 		pass file content of collections / publication entries to zotero-fuse.pl.
-	* alternatively, ZoteroRoDB.pm could be written to operate on some Zotero API rather than the direct database
+	* alternatively, ZoteroRoDB.pm could be written to operate on some Zotero API rather than the direct database.

 License: LGPL v2.1 (same as Perl Fuse module) or Affero GPL 3
 	(same as Zotero) or Creative Commons Zero (CC0), at your choice.
-Contact: holger-r-zotero-fs@blasum.net (Holger)
+Contact: holger-r-zotero-fs@blasum.net (Holger).
+The idea of "virtual drive for the storage folder", including use of FUSE, has been discussed before: e.g. https://forums.zotero.org/discussion/6474/zotero-for-document-management